 Only “assist” if you may

-“When it comes to purchasing kids’ university, I see several dad and mom harming their own financial situation to be able to offer help,” says Jim Keenan, a senior representative for AFS 401 (okay) Retirement Services LLC, in Bethesda, Maryland.
+“When it comes to purchasing kids’ university, I see several dad and mom harming their financial situation to be able to offer help,” says Jim Keenan, a senior representative for AFS 401 (okay) Retirement Services LLC, in Bethesda, Maryland.

-If you’ve got a retirement nest egg that’s on course, adequate emergency financial savings, and no high-interest debt, then you may be capable of assisting your kids, he says.
-Otherwise, Keenehan advises: “Give them the gift of financially match parents who may be capable of finding the money for their very own retirement.”
+If you’ve got a retirement nest egg that’s on course, adequate emergency financial savings, and no high-interest debt, you may be capable of assisting your kids, he says.
+Otherwise, Keenehan advises: “Give them the gift of financially matched parents who may be capable of finding the money for their very own retirement.”